LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/animation.md

 ~~~

 #### Special Values
 You can also tell a time sample to block a value.
-Blocking means that the attribute at that frame will act as if it doesn't have any value written ("Not authored" in USD speak) to scene/render delegates.
+Blocking means that the attribute at that frame will act as if it doesn't have any value written ("Not authored" in USD speak) to stage queries and render delegates.

 ~~~admonish info title=""
 ```python